 Hazelbert - A cross between Hazel - Corylus americana - and Filbert - Corylus avellana

-The Hybrid Euro-American Hazelnut is a bush hardy to zone 3 producing big hazelnuts double the size of our native beaked hazel.
+The Hazelbert is a bush hardy to zone 3 producing big hazelnuts double the size of our native Beaked Hazel.

 Our seedlings originate from a Hazelbert that has been producing nuts for 20 years in zone 3.
-No signs of disease and always heavy crops without any special care.
-We believe it is worth to try it in zone 2, but we can not guarantee the hardiness in that case.
+No disease has been detected and always yields heavy crops without any special care.
+Although untested and unable to guarantee its hardiness in zone 2, we believe it is worth trying.

 |Height at maturity||12 ft (3.5 meters)|